brainstormforce/wp-spectra/readme.txt

 <ol>
 	<li><strong>Layouts</strong> - Easily move, resize, and hide different sections, rows, columns, and blocks using convenient layout navigation to make your page designing process faster.</li>
-	<li><strong>Designs powered by Starter Templates</strong> - Get access to a wide range of predesigned websites, pages, and blocks that can be imported and customized to suit your needs.
+	<li><strong>Designs powered by Starter Templates</strong> - Thinking about switching from Elementor templates to a more performance-friendly alternative?
+Spectra gives you the same level of design flexibility - without the bloat.
 Spectra offers hundreds of designs to choose from.</li>
 	<li><strong>Wireframes</strong> - Before diving into the design process, it's crucial to create a structure for your website.
 With Spectra's Wireframe Blocks, you can quickly create page or website mockups, improving work efficiency and saving time.</li>
 	<li><strong>Block patterns</strong> - Import and customize pre-designed block patterns for various sections on your website.
 Spectra provides a collection of these patterns that can be easily tailored to your preferences.</li>
 	<li><strong>Advanced block presets</strong> - Not sure how to design blocks optimally?
 No worries!
 Our team of expert designers has created highly converting and visually appealing presets for you to use.</li>